Trodelvy® (sacituzumab govitecan-hziy)

 ASCENT Study in mTNBC

-Premedication with antipyretics and H1 and H2 blockers for prevention of infusion related reactions (IRR) was recommended.
-Corticosteroids (50 mg of hydrocortisone or its equivalent orally or IV) could be added if needed.7 No frequency data are available regarding pre-infusion medication use for prevention of IRRs.2
+Patients received a median of seven treatment cycles of SG, with a median treatment duration (range) of 4.4 (0.03–22.9) months.11 Premedication with antipyretics and H1 and H2 blockers for prevention of IRRs was recommended.
+Corticosteroids (50 mg of hydrocortisone or its equivalent orally or IV) could be added if needed.11 No frequency data are available regarding pre-infusion medication use for prevention of IRRs.3 SG was administered as a slow IV infusion (Table 3).12

 Infusion Ratea